JuniperPhoton/QiniuUWP/README.md

 1. Config your key directly in Config.cs file.
 2. Plenty of methods now return Task<>, remember to await if you need.

+##License

+The project is released under MIT License.